helium/helium-ledger-app/README.md

 1. Navigate to where you downloaded the release on your computer.
 2. Make sure your ledger is connected to your computer.
 Run `helium-ledger-app`

+Note: MacOS users - you may need to give the CLI permissions to run the CLI command.

+1. Go to System Preferences
+2. Security and Privacy
+3. Allow App downloaded from App Store and Identified Developers
+4. You may need to click the lock icon and give the CLI permissions
+5. Run the command in CLI again.

 ## Security Model